Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: Introduction

 \section{Introduction}

-The stability of two-fluid plane Couette–Poiseuille configurations has a long history beginning with \citet{Yih1967}, who showed that the flow is unstable to long waves at nonzero Reynolds numbers.
-This instability arises from the viscosity discontinuity at the interface and depends on both the viscosity and thickness ratios of the two fluid layers.
-Subsequent analyses established the thin-layer effect—namely that when the thin layer is also the more viscous one the flow is generically linearly unstable \citep{HooperBoyd1983,Hooper1985,Renardy1985,Renardy1987}.
-Weakly nonlinear reductions connected these results to dispersive Kuramoto--Sivashinsky-type amplitude equations and travelling wave solutions \citep{HooperGrimshaw1985,HooperGrimshaw1988,CharruFabre1994}, while broader reviews of multilayer film dynamics delineated the scope and limitations of lubrication approaches \citep{CrasterMatar2009}.
-More recently, \citet{MohammadiSmits2017} performed a comprehensive linear stability analysis of two-layer Couette flows over wide ranges of viscosity and thickness ratios, and identified a new interfacial mode at very low viscosity ratios motivated by liquid-infused and superhydrophobic surface applications.
-Motivated by the canonical annular-device observations of long-wave asymmetry and, at higher drive, bistability \citep{BartheletCharruFabre1995}, recent developments introduced an inertia-retaining nonlocal model for two-layer Couette flow in which the thick layer enters via the Orr--Sommerfeld problem at leading order \citep{KalogirouCimpeanuKeavenyPapageorgiou2016R1}, enabling quantitative comparisons at experimentally relevant Reynolds numbers.
+Two-fluid plane Couette flows were first shown by \citet{Yih1967} to be unstable to long waves at nonzero Reynolds numbers.
+The instability depends on the viscosity and thickness ratios of the two layers.
+Subsequent analyses established the ``thin-layer effect"---namely that if the thin layer is more viscous, the flow is linearly unstable \citep{HooperBoyd1983,Hooper1985,Renardy1985,Renardy1987}.
+Weakly nonlinear reductions connected these results to dispersive Kuramoto--Sivashinsky-type amplitude equations \citep{HooperGrimshaw1985,HooperGrimshaw1988,CharruFabre1994}.
+We are motivated by certain key experimental observations of \cite{BartheletCharruFabre1995}, who studied wave formation in a two-fluid annular Couette device driven by a rotating upper lid.
+The depth of the device's annulus is smaller than its width, and so a two-dimensional assumption is reasonable, at least away from end walls.
+The geometry of the experiment is ideal for comparisons to certain nonlinear reduced dimension evolution equation models for several reasons: (i) observed waves are periodic with a period at most equal to the perimeter, $L_w$ say, of the annulus, (ii) $L_w$ unambiguously sets the period to be used in model equations, and (iii) any bifurcations from unimodal, i.e. $L_w$-periodic, to bimodal $\frac{1}{2}L_w$-periodic waves arise naturally and are within reach of analytical descriptions.
+Indeed, \cite{BartheletCharruFabre1995} reported long–wave asymmetry and, at higher upper-lid speeds, the existence of bistability, with unimodal and bimodal travelling waves coexisting.
+Recent modelling developments have introduced an inertia–retaining nonlocal model for two–layer Couette flow, in which the thick lower layer enters via an Orr--Sommerfeld problem at leading order \citep{KalogirouPapageorgiou2016, KalogirouCimpeanuKeavenyPapageorgiou2016R1}, enabling quantitative comparisons at experimentally relevant Reynolds numbers.